 Students who study a foreign language as part of their degree programme at UL are expected to study in the host country language and must be confident that they have sufficient knowledge of the language to attend lectures and sit examinations in that language.

-From January 2015, students applying to do a study period abroad which requires them to study through the host country language, will be required to take on-line language assessments prior to and at the end of the Erasmus period.
+Students applying to do a study period abroad which requires them to study through the host country language, will be required to take on-line language assessments prior to and at the end of the Erasmus period.

 If a student undertakes a language module and receives ECTS credits from this, the UL Erasmus office can reimburse up to €200 of the cost of this course.
 This initiative is in place to further encourage students to study their host country's language, if it is available to them.
 This reimbursement can be paid to the student upon submitting a receipt for the language module (including the cost incurred), as well as evidence from the host institution that the language module undertaken was worth ECTS credits.